AGENCY CONTACT INFORMATION

 The name of the Board was changed to the Arizona State Dental Board in 1935 and was changed again, to the State Board of Dental Examiners in 2010.

 A person must be licensed to practice dentistry in Arizona.
 The State Board of Dental Examiners regulates and licenses dental professionals, including dentists, dental consultants, dental hygienists, denturists and dental therapists.
 The Board also reviews complaints against licensees and business entities, conducts investigations and is authorized to take disciplinary action for violations of state laws relating to the profession.
 The Board is required to maintain a record of its proceedings regarding licensure and disposition of complaints.

 The Board consists of 11 members, appointed by the Governor to four-year terms.
 Information for the general public is maintained on the Board’s website.
 The Board does not receive any State General Fund appropriations.
 Its revenues consist primarily of license and permit fees.
 The Board is required to remit 100 percent of penalties collected, and 10 percent of all fees and other revenue are deposited in the state General Fund.
 The remaining 90 percent is deposited into the Dental Board Fund.

 The Board was required to adopt rules and regulations regarding examinations, maintain a list of licensed dentists for submission to the Secretary of State and was authorized to revoke a license for cause.
 The Secretary of State reviewed offenses, conducted hearings, and determined if a license should be revoked.
 A Board of Review, consisting of the Governor, the Superintendent of Public Instruction and the State Auditor was established to consider appeals.
 The law also stated that dentists were exempt from jury duty.
-See 1913 Code, sections 4751 through 4766, added by Laws 1913, Chapter 14, Second Special Session.
+See 1913 Code, sections 4751 through 4766, added by Laws 1913, Second Special Session, Chapter 14,.